 Worker’s Compensation Insurance

 Liquor liability insurance is a good idea for any restaurant that serves alcohol.
 A limited amount of coverage can sometimes be added to a general liability policy.
 General policies tend to cover only the social serving of alcohol.
-If your restaurant doesn’t normally serve alcohol, but hosts a charity event where it is served it is more likely the liquor liability can be tagged on to cover these controlled situations.
-If it is an every day part of the menu, and especially if you make your own wine or beer on site, liquor liability should be part of the package.
+If your restaurant doesn’t normally serve alcohol but hosts a charity event where it is served it is more likely the liquor liability can be tagged on to cover these controlled situations.
+If it is an everyday part of the menu, and especially if you make your own wine or beer on-site, liquor liability should be part of the package.
 It is meant to cover claims where alcohol should have not been served or sold, such as to minors or possibly the obviously intoxicated.
-It can also cover situation where there is a claim that there is a flaw in an alcoholic beverage made at your restaurant.
+It can also cover a situation where there is a claim that there is a flaw in an alcoholic beverage made at your restaurant.

 If you have a company car or other vehicle that you drive for business purposes, an automotive liability component should be included to make sure that the vehicle(s) and the people driving them are taken care of in case of an accident.
 Even if you use your own car, your personal auto insurance may not cover an accident that happens on “company time.”

 Sometimes a limited amount of fire insurance can be included as part of a general liability policy, but it is good to check with your Milwaukee insurance agent to determine exactly how much coverage you need.
 If there is a kitchen, there is an automatic increased risk of fire.
 If you want to rebuild after a fire, it is important that your policy will allow you to make a claim toward the replacement value of any items that were damaged, rather than the perceived value.

 Loss of Business